Tornadoes of 2019: September

-There were 87 tornadoes reported in the United States in September, of which 83 were confirmed.

-September 5 (Hurricane Dorian)
+September 5-6 (Hurricane Dorian)

 On September 5, the approach and landfall of Hurricane Dorian triggered an enhanced risk from the SPC with a rare 15% non-hatched area for tornadoes.
 A small, but destructive tornado outbreak then occurred across the Carolinas, as embedded supercells within the outer bands of the hurricane came ashore.
 An EF1 tornado struck Little River, South Carolina, damaging docks, trees, and homes.
 In North Myrtle Beach, an EF0 tornado damaged mobile homes and condominiums.
 A majority of the tornadoes occurred in North Carolina, including a damaging EF2 tornado that destroyed numerous RVs and mobile homes in Emerald Isle, as well as causing severe roof damage to some frame homes.
 Another EF2 tornado struck Carolina Shores, tearing large sections of roof off multiple homes, snapping many trees, and injuring one person.
 Two separate EF0 tornadoes struck Wilmington, resulting in minor damage to trees and homes in the city.
 Another EF0 tornado moved through downtown New Bern, causing minor tree and awning damage.
 A total of 25 tornadoes were confirmed as a result of this outbreak.

-September 10–11
+September 10–11 (United States)

 On September 10, multiple tornadoes occurred across parts of the Northern Great Plains, several of which were strong.
 A multiple-vortex, EF2 wedge tornado passed through rural areas near Fort Laramie, Wyoming, causing significant damage to homes and other structures.
 Just before midnight, three separate brief, but strong high-end EF2 tornadoes impacted the city of Sioux Falls, South Dakota, causing severe damage.
 The first tornado struck residential areas in the south side of town, where several homes had roofs and exterior walls ripped off.
 The second tornado struck the Avera Behavioral Health Center and Avera Heart Hospital in southeastern Sioux Falls, where numerous windows were blown out, and eight people were injured by flying glass and debris, while one had a fractured skull as they were thrown into the exterior wall of the building.
 The hospital also sustained considerable roof and facade damage, and cars were tossed in the parking lot.
 The third tornado touched down closer to the downtown area of the city, flipping cars, severely damaging businesses, and tearing the roof off a multi-story apartment building.
 Numerous trees were snapped or uprooted by the three tornadoes as well.
 Winds were estimated to have reached as high as 130 MPH in the Avera Heart Hospital tornado.
 Several other weak tornadoes also touched down across the region that day as well.
 On September 11, two EF2 tornadoes occurred near Fleming, Colorado, with one snapping power poles and the other destroying a pole barn.
 A brief EF0 tornado also touched down in Grand Rapids, Michigan, blowing the roof off an apartment building.
 A total of 12 tornadoes were confirmed.